the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 - Standardize support posts across X, Threads, Instagram, and Facebook
 - Ensure highly accurate EMV and MIV tracking (via Lefty) by strictly adhering to official tag limits
 - Maximize Share of Voice (SOV) by generating thousands of unique, spam-proof combinations
+- Boost individual tracking metrics via randomized full-name injections
 - Maintain consistent, grammatically perfect luxury phrasing aligned with Dior's brand identity
-- Support dynamic multi-day trending coordination (Airport Pre-Rank 1, Airport Post-Rank 1, and PFW day)
-- Make coordinated posting easier on both desktop and mobile
+- Streamline coordinated posting with smart "Copy Full" and "Copy Caption Only" UI tools

 This is a static tool.
 No data is collected.
 No captions are stored remotely.